4dn-dcic/fish_omics_format/docs/source/subcell.rst

 Data Columns
 ------------

-Each row corresponds to data associated with an individual Sub_Cell_ROI.
+Each row corresponds to data associated with an individual subcellular ROI.

 The first column of this table is always Sub_Cell_ROI_ID.
 The content and order of all other columns is at user's discretion.